 A lot of teenagers have self-esteem issues that are linked to their appearance.
 These issues can impact them throughout their lives, so it’s important to help them to build confidence and learn to be happy in themselves and their appearance.
 That being said, if their lack of confidence is linked to something like the fact that their teeth are badly aligned, it is often best to treat the problem by looking into getting them braces.
 There’s plenty of information online on sites like http://www.mydentalbrush.com/treatments/braces/ about braces; it’s just a case of taking the time to research and read up about the process.
 Although wonky teeth might not seem like a health problem, it is, as in later life it can cause all sorts of problems.
 So having your teen’s teeth fixed is something that’s worth considering.

-At one point or another, most teenagers suffer from the odd bout of acne.
+At one point or another, most teenagers suffer from the occasional bout of acne.
 With their hormones in overdrive, it’s no wonder that most teenagers suffer from the odd breakout now and then.
 While the odd breakout isn’t really anything to worry about, if you teen is constantly covered in acne, then it could be worth taking them to the doctors or to see a dermatologist.
 Acne can not only impact your teen’s self-esteem but can also leave them with permanently scarred skin, if not treated properly.
 The good news is that there are various creams and lotions that your doctor or dermatologist can prescribe, as well as oral tablets that can help.
 The sooner your take your teen to see a specialist, the better, so don’t hold off on getting them treatment.

-There are, of course, a lot of offer health problems that affect teens, but these are the most common ones.
+There are, of course, a lot of offer health problems that affect teens, but these are among the most common ones.
 It can be hard to talk to your teen about health problems, as they may not always want to talk to you.
 However, if you’re worried about something, it’s always best to try and broach the subject with them.